GT-ARC/opaca-core/doc/api.md

 ### `GET /history`

-* get history on this Runtime Platform
+* get history on this Runtime Platform, i.e. what routes have been called (except simple GET requests)
 * input : none
 * output: `[ Event ]`
 * errors: none